 Therefore, to determine the amount of BTU hours available in your propane tank, you must multiply 92,000 BTUs per gallon on your tank.
 Then divide that number by the BTUs used by your furnace.

-Keep in mind that RV’s are not thermally efficient and the BTU rating on the furnace is input BTU.
-Most RV furnaces are only about 60% efficient so much of that heat is lost in exhaust.
-To avoid condensation these furnaces intentionally run the exhaust hot.
-Some of the higher efficiency RV frunaces like the trauma vario heat do require condensation vents.
+Keep in mind that RVs are not thermally efficient, and the BTU rating on the furnace is input BTU.
+Most RV furnaces are only about 60% efficient, so much of that heat is lost in exhaust.
+To avoid condensation, these furnaces intentionally run the exhaust hot.
+Some of the higher-efficiency RV furnaces like the Truma Combi do require condensation vents.

 Parts of an RV Furnace You Should Know